DallanQ/sleeping_gods_3/Manual.md

 Frighten: This activates at the end of each combat round.
 A crew member gains 1 frightened status token (the active player chooses who).

+> The Frighten symbol looks like a chicken.

 Lose 1 Resource: This activates at the end of each combat round.
 Return 1 resource to the supply.

 Madness: This activates at the end of each combat round.
 A crew member gains 1 madness status token (the active player chooses who).